I was called to the Bar of England and Wales in 1996.

 The majority of my work takes place in London, particularly in the SCCO, the Central London County Court, the High Court and costs arguments in the Court of Appeal and Supreme Court.
 I am accordingly happy to advise in conference in London, either at solicitors offices or chambers in the Temple.
 I travel nationally across England and Wales: from Truro to Newcastle or wherever the work takes me.

 I have undertaken the Bar Council’s training course for Direct Access work.
-I am pleased to consider instruction from members of the public as well as big and small businesses including insurance companies, claims management companies and foreign lawyers under the Direct Access scheme.
+I am pleased to consider instruction from businesses including insurance companies, claims management companies and foreign lawyers under the Direct Access scheme.
 The work that I undertake under this scheme involves the provision of legal advice, in writing or in consultation, the drafting of legal documents such as Points of Dispute, Points of Reply or Skeleton Arguments or Written Submissions, or attending at a court hearing.